Jacob-J-Richards/DS_DA_Projects/Time-Series_Transactions-Failures_Anomoly-Detection/README1.md

-The table is the top 6 anomalies, the red dots in the plot of transactions failures per hour are these top 6 anomalies.

-This is a sports event gambling service, the top 6 anomalies all occurred from users failure to repay gambling debts.
-All delinquent users in these observations used the exact same Payment Gateway, Payment Method, sub-type, and bank which cannot be a coincidence.
-Delinquent users most likely used this combination of services as an exploit, perhaps to avoid repayment.
+These red dots and spikes on top of a typical transaction failure curve are from a sports gambling service.
+The red dots represent the top 6 transactions in terms of anamoly rating (among 20,000) by the mahalanobis method.
+All users in these observations used the exact same Payment Gateway, Payment Method, sub-type, and bank which is suspicious but inconclusive.
+The transaction failures not along the spike are actually completely normal.
+Notice how the spike deviated from the rest of the pattern of the data set.

-In futher explanation: the dips in the failed transaction curve is simply lack of consumer activity overnight.
+Further explanation: the dips in the failed transaction curve is simply lack of consumer activity overnight.
+Aswell, the failure curve which the spikes are plotted on are expected for transactions.

 ``` r
 failed_transactions_per_hour_anamoly <- failed_transactions_per_hour[anamolous$index]